aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotation/annotation-add-delete-and-get-annotation/add-polygon-and-polyline-annotations/_index.md

 description: Aspose.PDF for .NET allows you to add, get, and delete the polygon and polyline annotations from your PDF document.
 ---

 The Polyline tool allows you to create shapes and outlines with an arbitrary number of sides on the document.

 **Polygon Annotations** represent polygons on a page.
 They can have any number of vertices connected by straight lines.

-**Polyline annotations** are also similar to polygons, the only difference is that the first and last vertices are not implicitly connected.
+**Polyline Annotations** are also similar to polygons, the only difference is that the first and last vertices are not implicitly connected.

 Steps with which we create Polygon and Polyline annotations:

 1. Load the PDF file - new [Document](https://apireference.aspose.com/pdf/net/aspose.pdf/document).
 1. Create new [Polygon Annotation](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/polygonannotation) and set Polygon parameters (new Rectangle, new Points, title, color, InteriorColor and Opacity).
 1. Create a new [PopupAnnotation](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/popupannotation/methods/index).